Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/vpc.md

         - Create a an RSA (AES256) private key and a corresponding public key
         - Generate a x509 certificate signed with the private key
             - The only mandatory field is the common name
-        - Register with the Resource Public Key Infrastructure (RPKI) - requests made are signed with the private key
+        - Register with the Resource Public Key Infrastructure (RPKI) => this is how the RIR knows that requests are from us, requests made should be signed with the private key
-    3. Route Origin Authorization (ROA)
+    3. Create a Route Origin Authorization (ROA)
         - We have a Regional Internet Registry (RIR) allocated address
-        - Route Origin Authorization: we can think of as a document which contains the IP range together with who is authorized the advertise it
+        - Route Origin Authorization: we can think of as a document which contains the IP range together with who is authorized the advertise it (in this case this is AWS via BGP ASN 16509 and 14618)
         - Sign the ROA and provide it to the registry (RIR)
     4. RDAP Record
         - Core router: perform origin validation to make sure advertisements are valid
         - RDAP record is updated with the address space within the RIR, self-signed certificate is added to the RIR record
         - RDAP provides a protocol for anybody to be able to identify who is allowed to advertise an IP range
     5. and 6.
 Provision and Advertise
-        - Create an authorization message for AWS and sign it with the private key
+        - Step 1: Create an authorization message for AWS and sign it with the private key
-        - AWS uses RDAP to verify the control of the IP range
+        - Step 2: AWS requires a cryptographically signed authorization message which is presented to RIR.
+AWS uses RDAP to verify the control of the IP range
+        - Step 3: The registry (RIR) authenticates the signature against the certificate that we added in a previous step, and so the authorization details are checked against the ROA that we completed previously
+        - Step 4: Once verified, we can instruct AWS to advertise the IP address
 - The most specific IPv4 address range we can bring into AWS is a /24, and for IPv6 is /48 for publicly routable ranges and /56 for CIDRs that are not publicly advertised
-- BYOIP is one region at a time
+- BYOIP import happens one region at a time
 - We can import 5 IPv4 and IPv6 ranges per region per account
 - We can not share our IP address range with other accounts using AWS Resource Access Manager (RAM)